YOGA AND MEDITATION RETREAT PROGRAM

 7 DAY COURSE FOR BEGINNERS/INTERMEDIATES

-BELOW YOU SEE THE MAIN ELEMENTS OF THE PROGRAM
+BELOW YOU SEE THE MAIN ELEMENTS OF THE RETREAT

 Mauna (Silence): Silence begins after the evening meditation and is maintained until after lunch the following day.
 All meals are taken in silence as this allows students to focus on their own inner journey.